 - Managers have to deal with all of the above, on top of restaurant accounting software, online review management, and others.

-3. Cooking and Meal Prep
+3. Cooking and Food Preparation

 Back-of-house roles involve constant time spent hovering over a grill, standing by an oven, and diligently working magic on a cutting board.
 A resume for a cook or chef job should include familiarity with and specific experience in the following areas, if applicable:

-- Meal prep of specific menu items
+- Food prep of specific menu items

 - Cooking specific menu items